xiangzhennan/shitcode-web/portfolio/Evaluation/README.md

 <img src="img/q5.png" width="600" />

 For the feedback of the fourth question, 75% of the users feel that they have improved, and 25% of the users feel that they have not.
 The reasons are very diverse.
-It is possible that some users have a deep understanding of the code specification and do not need to learn from our website.
+It is possible that some users have a deep understanding of coding principles so that they have less demand to learn from our website.
 However, in general, the help of our website to users is significant.

 <img src="img/q6.png" width="600" />